unrealwork/atsd-use-cases/integrations/kafka/README.md

 # Kafka Integration

-This document describes how to monitor availability and performance of [Apache Kafka](https://kafka.apache.org/) using [Axibase Time Series Database](https://axibase.com/docs/atsd/).
+This document describes how to monitor availability and performance of [Apache Kafka](https://kafka.apache.org/) using ATSD.

 ## Step 1: Configure Axibase Collector